 A 529 plan is a tax-advantaged investment account for future education expenses for a beneficiary designated by the account creator.

-Contributions to a 529 plan are made post-tax, but the growth and withdrawals are tax free.
-For qualified educational expenses, the IRS allows $10,000 to be withdrawn per year.
-The gains may be taxed a 10% penalty if not used for a qualified expense.
+Contributions to a 529 plan are made post-tax, but the growth and withdrawals are tax-free.
+The gains may be taxed a 10% penalty if not used for qualified educational expenses.

 A UGMA (Universal Gifts to Minors Act) and a UTMA (Uniform Transfer to Minors Act) are both custodial accounts.
 A custodial account is simply an account that an adult creates and controls for a minor.
 Depending on the state of residency, the minor gains access to the funds in the account between the ages of 18-25.